Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Bi-level Model of fleet Operator and Customers

-In order to satisfy the physical requirements of transportation system, network flow conservation constraints, pickup (delivery) time constraints, and flexible time window constraints are defined as (\ref{Cons_flow})-(\ref{Cons_time-TW}) in above mathematical formulation.
-Constraint (\ref{Cons_flow}) indicates that all vehicles are subject to the flow conservation constraint.
-In other words, a vehicle entering in the request node has to exit out at the same request node, and vehicle starts at the start depot while returning back to the end depot.
-Constraint (\ref{Cons_visit}) means each customer can be served at most once by the vehicle fleet.
-Note that some transportation requests may not be served by the fleet if the cost is higher than the benefit.
-Time characteristics of customer are specified in (\ref{Cons_time}), which states that the arrival time at request nodes should not be later than pickup (delivery) time for transportation requests.
+In order to satisfy the physical requirements of transportation system, vehicle flow constraints, pickup (delivery) time constraints, as well as flexible time window constraints are formulated as (\ref{Cons_flow})-(\ref{Cons_time-TW}) in above mathematical formulation.
+Constraint (\ref{Cons_flow}) showcases the flow conservation constraint of vehicles.
+Specifically, a vehicle entering in the customer node has to exit out at the same customer node, and vehicles return to the end depot after starting at the start depot.
+In constraint (\ref{Cons_visit}), each customer is served at most once by the vehicle.
+Time characteristics of customer are specified in (\ref{Cons_time}), which states that the arrival time at customer nodes should not be later than the prescribed delivery time of customers.
+Besides, in \eqref{Cons_time}, a constant $M$ with a large value has been introduced to linearize the original nonlinear constraint~$t_{j} \geq (T_{ij}+t_{i})x^k_{ij}, \forall i\in \mathcal{V}\setminus v_n, j \in \mathcal{V}\setminus v_1,k\in\mathcal{K}$.
 In addition, the flexible time window constraint is characterized by (\ref{Cons_time-TW}).

+In the settings of Problem~\ref{P:operator}, we assume that there are only one start and end depots in the proposed model.
+In order to handle the real case of the multiple depots, the following multi-depot transformation rule is devised as follows:

+Multi-depot transformation rule: If there are $m$ start depots and $m$ end depots in the considered fleet operation problem, we initially introduce a virtual start and end depots which are connected with the actual start and end depots of all vehicles.
+Subsequently, the travel time and route selection variables between the virtual depots and the actual depots are set as zero and one, respectively.
+Finally, all vehicles commence from the virtual start depot and conclude at the virtual end depot.

+In Fig.~\ref{multi-depotRule}, we consider such a fleet operation problem in which there are three start and end depots, and the implementation of multi-depot transformation rule is also illustrated.
+With the proposed multi-depot transformation rule, the fleet operation problem with multiple depots can be converted into the single-depot case and addressed by the proposed model.